Azure-Samples/sample-mdw-serverless/README.md

 - power-bi
 ---

-# Modern Data Warehouse Sample using Azure Synapse Analytics and Power BI
+# Serverless Modern Data Warehouse Sample using Azure Synapse Analytics and Power BI

 End-to-end sample of a serverless modern data warehouse data processing pipeline for Power BI visualization.
 This sample demonstrates how to build a scalable and efficient data pipeline using Azure Synapse Analytics, and how to visualize the results in Power BI.